 University of North Alabama is a public, state institution, so it offers a reduced tuition rate of $10,200 for in-state students who attend full-time.
 For non-Alabama residents, out-of-state tuition is $20,400 a year.

-Choosing a college where you qualify for in-state status can cut the cost of college tuition.
-Don't forget to confirm your state's guidelines for how to qualify for in-state residency.
-Each state has different requirements to qualify as in-state resident.
-In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be additional requirements as well, depending on the state you and your parents currently live in.
+Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
+Take the time to check your state's rules for in-state residency.
+Every state has its own rules about what makes someone eligible for in-state tuition.
+The most common requirement is that students must have lived in the state for a full year before starting school.
+There may be additional requirements too, depending on the state you and your parents currently reside in.

 Explore other Alabama colleges